-No, 50 shades of concealer is not overkill.
+No, 50 shades of concealer is not an overkill.

-So, we when we research on YouTube via our favourite influencers channel like Jackie Aina, who has varied options to match her skin tone.
+So, when we research on YouTube via our favorite influencers channel like Jackie Aina, who has varied options to match her skin tone.
 She used one as an undereye concealer (Profilt’r Instant retouch concealer-Shade 390) and another as a contour (shade 498).

 Some magazines timed a dozen staffers of varying skin tones while they shopped the 50 shades.
 The average time, all things considered, was pretty reasonable: 2 minutes and 51 seconds.
 Ten minutes was the longest (we guess debilitating perfectionism plus some ADHD—just a guess), and 13 seconds was the shortest (that’s either just plain luck or some kind of psychic power).

 The truth is that Fenty’s lengthy shade range is less about creating “in-betweener” shades that could potentially lead to overlaps and way more about extending the spectrum of offerings for skin tones that have long been neglected, especially darker skin tones—there’s a large void to fill.
 So once you zero in on your cluster of shades, you’ll probably have just as hard or as easy of a time finding your shade as with any other brand.
 That said, many of us noted that there was a tinge of anxiety that we hadn’t really gotten the *perfect* shade.